-Like the Margaret Atwood novel the show is based on, the following books feature characters rising up against ignorance, sexism, hate, injustice, and so much more.
+Like The Handmaid's Tale series and novel, the following books feature characters rising up against ignorance, sexism, hate, injustice, and so much more.
 In imagining futures that seem like the plausible outcomes of our present, they remind us that a healthy society is one in which both men and women are respected as equals—given control over their own bodies, identities, and choices.

 The Two of Them

 Joanna Russ may be known for The Female Man—a novel credited with jumpstarting feminist sci-fi—but The Two of Them is another notable work of the subgenre.
 It’s 1950s America, and Irene has had enough of the era’s sexist, repressive ideologies.
 Desperate for freedom, she enlists in a space-time traveling agency, regains her independence, and strikes up a romance with her partner, Ernst.
 While on a mission, they meet a 12-year-old girl who, like young Irene, feels trapped by her society’s religious narrow-mindedness.
 But though Irene is eager to organize the girl’s escape, Ernst’s hesitation calls his true values and character into question...